 As mentioned earlier, you might be bound to have property valuations for both your new property and the current one, which means more fees and charges alongside the interest rates.

-There is a possibility that the lender for your current home loan will not be able to offer you a bridging loan, forcing you to opt for a different lender.
+There is a possibility that the financial institutionfor your current home loan will not be able to offer you a bridging loan, forcing you to opt for a different financial institution.
 This will likely result in you incurring early exit fees from your current loan, more so if you’re doing so during a period of fixed interest rate.

 A bridging loan can be quite the daredevil move, because of the possibility of you not selling your old property, or not selling it for high enough.